TmaneChouaib/spring-boot-rest-api-demo/README.md

 - The main objective of this repository is to provide a demonstration of building a RESTful API using Spring Boot.

-## Features:
+## <a name="technical-features"></a> 📎 Technical Features:

-- **RESTful Endpoints**: Implementation of CRUD operations for managing ressources.
+- 1. **Project Structure**: Organized project structure following best practices and conventions to enhance code readability and maintainability.
-- **DTOs**: Data transfer objects for encapsulating data exchanged between the client and server.
+- 2. **DTOs**: Usage of DTOs to encapsulate data exchanged between the client and server.
-- **Service Layer**: Business logic encapsulating in service classe.
+- 3. **Mapper Classe**: Mapper classes for mapping between DTOs and entities, promoting clean separation of concerns and enhancing maintainability.
-- **Repository Layer**: Data access logic managed by JPA repositories.
+- 4. **Repository Layer**: Data access logic managed by JPA repositories, leveraging Spring Data JPA for seamless database interactions.
+- 5. **Service Layer**: Business logic encapsulated in service classes to maintain separation of concerns and enhance modularity.
+- 6. **RESTful Endpoints**: Implementation of CRUD operations following RESTful conventions for managing ressources.
+- 7. **Exception Handling**: Custom exception handling for gracefully managing errors and providing meaningful responses to clients.
+- 8. **Swagger OpenAPI**: Integration with Swagger for API documentation, enhancing API discoverability and ease of use.
+- 9. **CORS Configuration**: Configuration to allow requests from specified origins, facilitating cross-origin communication.
+- 10. **Database Interaction**: Interaction with MySQL database using Hibernate as the JPA implementation, ensuring efficient data storage and retrieval.

 ## <a name="endpoints"></a> 📎 Endpoints: